 Where to Find the IMM 5257

-If you are not using a paid representative for your application, the IMM 5257 form can be downloaded from Citizenship and Immigration Canada (IRCC) along with the other forms you must submit:
+If you are not using a paid representative for your application, the IMM 5257 form can be downloaded from Immigration and Immigration Canada (IRCC formerly CIC) along with the other forms you must submit:

 - the IMM 5465 Family Information Form,